Beaverton pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Beaverton?

-On 25 June 2026, Grass is the dominant pollen source in Beaverton. hazel, cypress, and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Beaverton. oak and ambrosia are also present but at lower levels. willow, alder, artemisia, birch, and cypress are not currently active.

 When is pollen season in Beaverton?